RomekRJM/faces_algorithms/README.md

 Project used to gather nationality data of countries and famous nationals along with pictures for my upcomming android app.
 Wikipedia has been used as a source of data.
 All images are on Creative Commons licence and have been mostly fetched from wiki pages with bash/jQuery scripts.
+Some ruby code was used along with imagemagic, to extract grayscale pictures.

-All meaningfull stuff can be found in resources folder:
+All meaningful stuff can be found in resources folder:

 <b>/list.json</b> - contains encoded countries, like :

 ```
 {
-      "flag":"23px-Flag_of_the_United_Arab_Emirates.png",
-      "name":"United Arab Emirates",
-      "disabled":false,
+      "flag":"23px-Flag_of_Finland.png",
+      "name":"Finland",
       "neighbours":[
          {
+            "type":"SEA",
+            "neighbour":"Estonia"
+         },
+         {
+            "type":"LAND",
+            "neighbour":"Norway"
+         },
+         {
             "type":"UNSPECIFIED",
-            "neighbour":{
-               "name":"Saudi Arabia",
-               "neighbours":[
+            "neighbour":"Russia"
+         },
+         {
+            "type":"UNSPECIFIED",
+            "neighbour":"Sweden"
+         }
       ]
-            }
-         }
    }
 ```

 <b>/flags/</b> - miniatures of flags for all countries